sotosoc/bible_ventilated/README.md

   The Word of God will not return void.

-I don't presently believe there is one correct way to ventilate a given text or passage of Scripture.
+I don't presently believe there is one correct way to ventilate a given passage.
 If I ventilate a passage twice, I will find that I do it differently each time.

+As I read a passage which I have ventilated,
+I often want the passage ventilated differently (and make the changes) because I think doing it differently will help me.

 Maybe,
 as I go through this process,